wangyu-/udp2raw/README.md

 # Features
 ### Send / Receive UDP Packet with FakeTCP/ICMP headers
 FakeTCP/ICMP headers help you bypass UDP blocking, UDP QOS or improper UDP NAT behavior on some ISPs.
+In ICMP header mode,it just works like an ICMP tunnel.

 UDP headers are also supported.In UDP header mode,it behaves just like a normal UDP tunnel,and you can just make use of the other features.

 ### Simulate TCP Handshake
 In FakeTcp mode,udp2raw simulates 3-way handshake, along with seq and ack_seq.
 TCP options MSS, sackOk, TS, TS_ack, wscale are also simulated.Real-time delivery guaranteed,no congrestion control or re-transmission,no TCP over TCP problem when using OpenVPN.